-India has made its mark globally in various decades, over many centuries and is still talked about.
-Not just for its richness in religions or for being one of the biggest democracy worldwide but for its splendid beauty, cultural heritage, compassionate people, striking architecture and a lot more.
+India has made its mark globally in various decades, over many centuries, and is still talked about.
+Not just for its richness in religions or for being one of the biggest democracies worldwide but for its splendid beauty, cultural heritage, compassionate people, striking architecture, and a lot more.
 No person who has traveled to India has left uninspired.
 India will get you acquainted with your dreams, your aspirations and also help in spiritual awakening if that’s what you are looking for.

 A few years ago, India’s future was miserable.
 An absence of a dependable government, pale economic growth, and ever-increasing poverty had fostered uncertainty and instability.
 But the tables turned theatrically when Narendra Modi became the Prime Minister of India.
 With him, India swore a promise of revolutionizing its government and kicking its stumbling economy.

 Modi government winning 2019 Lok Sabha elections has established a rock-solid political platform advancing India’s development and minimizing the danger of imbalance in the economy.

 “Incredible India” has successfully made its mark on the globe.
 India is the largest democracy and the second largest English-speaking nation in the world.
 Developing countries are comparing India and China on their rapid economic growth model.
 China superpower vs. India superpower has become a topic of debate worldwide.
 There have been innumerable speculations about India fighting a bull’s race to become the next world superpower.

 Making high growth advances, the Indian Media and Entertainment industry is a prominent sector for the Indian economy.
 Bollywood has been one of the premium attractions of India.